emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌

 ***
+## 456movie
+### Score: 11/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. Sites UI is fine but has room for improvement. 🟡
+1. Site has continue watching and watch lists, but you can't sync them across devices. 🟡
+1. Has AI for recommendations and recommendations at top of site. ✔️
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Custom version of artplayer.js. 🟡
+1. Site does not have watch parties. ❌

+***